Natologic/metalTravelPad/README.md

 ### Electronic Components

 #### PCB Assembly

+You'll need a PCB or another circuit board to handle the microcontroller-FSR interface.
+A breadboard works as well, it just may not fit in the arrow cavity.
+Gerber, drill and assembly files can be found in the ./cam/ directory.
+I personally used [ALLPCB](https://www.allpcb.com/) for this one - they currently have a "free prototype" promo.
+I've also used [JLCPCB](jlcpcb.com) in the past - they ship fast and boards are good quality.
+If you want something domestic to the US and like purple, I've had colleagues recommend [Oshpark](oshpark.com).

 I like to hand-solder PCB components but if you like the stencil-solderpaste-reflowoven method, go for it!